tale-toul/ocp-aws/README.md

 * **docker-test.yaml**.- This playbook is run against all nodes, including the bastion, install docker packages, starts the docker service, and runs a container.

+### Installation

+Create a credentials file for the Terraform provider in the Terraform direcotry, as defined in the main.tf file, see the [Terraform section](#terraform) of this document.